Eli112358/higher-dimensional-pencil-puzzles/README.md

 Inspired by [Cracking the Cryptic](https://www.youtube.com/channel/UCC-UOdK8-mIjxBQm_ot1T-Q), and hope/plan to present to them to solve a puzzle or two

 ## Roadmap
-Note: I'm privileged to have a job during this pndemic, so my time is limited.
+Note: I'm privileged to have a job during this pandemic, so my time is limited.
 Therefore, progress will be slow, so please bear with me.

  - Proof of concept with 4x4x4
  - Manually code solving algorithm from [Sudoku Wiki](https://www.sudokuwiki.org/sudoku.htm)